 Up until a few years ago, it was thought that domains containing a relevant keyword had an edge over Google rankings over those that didn’t.
 The reasoning was that having matching keywords in domain names enabled users to establish a link between the search term and the website.
 This should have a positive effect on the click-through rate (CTR), which encourages a higher Google ranking.
 In 2012 there was an algorithm update: ever since then, Google has checked 'exact match domains' for their relevance.
 As a result, they tend to favour sites that offer value and relevant content.
 This means that fewer keyword domains are appearing in the search results, and that the overall role of keyword domains is becoming less important.

-Find out here if your desired domain is still available: Secure your cheap domain now with 1&1!
+Secure your free domain now with 1&1!